jdedji/AWS_Projects/Terraform_Automation.md

 Terraform has a functionality that allows us to pull data which exposes information to us.

-Let us fetch Availability zones from AWS, and replace the hard coded value in the subnet’s availability_zone section.
+Fetching Availability zones from AWS, and replace the hard coded value in the subnet’s availability_zone section.

         # Get list of availability zones
         data "aws_availability_zones" "available" {
         state = "available"
         }

-To make use of this new data resource, we will need to introduce a count argument in the subnet block: Something like this.
+To make use of this new data resource, I will need to introduce a count argument in the subnet block: Something like this.

     # Create public subnet1
     resource "aws_subnet" "public" {